You at 35 weeks pregnant

 Your face might be puffy in the morning, and your feet and ankles might be swollen by the afternoon or evening.

 Put your feet up as much as you can.
-A little bit of walking each day will also help get the swelling down.
+A little bit of walking or other light exercise each day will also help get the swelling down.
 You might need to rethink your footwear.

 Getting closer to the big day

 As the birth gets nearer, it’s natural to think about labour and how you might manage it.

 Knowing what to expect from labour and what your options are can be a big help, especially if you’re worried.
 Talk with your doctor or midwife, ask questions and go to birth classes if you haven’t already.

 - is about 32 cm long from head to bottom, and weighs about 2.3 kg

 - has got sucking and swallowing under control now